jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

 ### AI Research

 This will be an exercise in skimming and using AI to analyze and understand an AI research paper.
+Do not worry if many terms or concepts appear alien to you now.
+This paper gives a great overview of what you will learn over the next 14 weeks.

 - Read Abstraction on page 1
 - Read from section 1 (middle page 4) to section 3.1 (bottom page 7)